 We always try to deliver the conversion with full transactional

 - Manual journals to control accounts – Xero does not allow journals to control accounts.
 Where we encounter these transactions we use the conversion clearing account to replicate these journals in Xero.
-However extensive use of journalling to control accounts is outside the scope of our automated service and we will advise if we encounter this in your file and the options available.
+However extensive use of journaling to control accounts is outside the scope of our automated service and we will advise if we encounter this in your file.

-- Transactions greater than 1,000 lines – There are limits to the number of API calls that we application can make against a particular Xero organisation.
-This includes transaction line limits - from memory Xero will not allow Invoices / Bills to have in excess of 1000 transaction lines.
+- Transactions with greater than 1,000 lines – There are limits to the number of API calls that we application can make against a particular Xero organisation.
+This includes transaction line limits - Xero will not allow Invoices / Bills to have in excess of 1000 transaction lines.

 - Any integrated add-ons – Add on’s bring data into accounting files in different ways.
 If you have an add on which posts a manual journal to accounts receivable of accounts payable for instance, we will bring in the payments into a secondary account under Accelerate package these will be reconciled and under any other package the user can reconcile post-conversion.

-- GST set up as a bank account – In some accounting packages there is the ability to set GST Collected and GST Paid up as Bank Accounts / Credit Cards.
+- GST set up as a bank account – In some accounting packages there is the ability to set GST Collected and GST Paid-up as Bank Accounts / Credit Cards.
 In Xero this action cannot be replicated and GST bank accounts can not be set up as the system account for GST.
 We suggest selecting a package with Bank Account mapping so that you can have this created as a current liability to avoid any conversion issues.